-Transactions Order Recommendation [LAB-6] and Request for Fulfillment [LAB-7] integrate into the transaction flow of the LTW Profile of the PaLM Technical Framework.
+Transactions Order Recommendation [LAB-6] and Request for Fulfillment [LAB-7] support independent sets of use cases and integrate into the transaction flow of the LTW Profile of the PaLM Technical Framework.

-Rev. 2.0 - 2018-12-31
+Rev. 2.1 - 2019-06-12 Template Rev. 10.3